 When you have completed the exercise, set your parking brake, shift to neutral and sound your horn.
 This will inform the examiner you have completed the exercise and allow them to score your final position.

 Road Test

-Remember, the Basic Control Skills test must be passed before you can proceed to the Road Test.
+Remember, both Vehicle Inspection and Basic Control Skills tests must be passed before you can proceed to the Road Test.